pyoscx/scenariogeneration/README.md

 ## Coverage

-As of V1.0.0, the coverage of the package varies:
+As of V0.2.0, the coverage of the modules varies:
-- The xosc module has full coverage of OpenSCENARIO 1.0, if something is missing please raise an issue.
+- The xosc module has full coverage of OpenSCENARIO (V 1.0.0), if something is missing please raise an issue.
-- The xodr module has coverage of basic roads and junctions.
+- The xodr module has coverage of basic roads, junctions, signals, and objects, based on OpenDrive (V 1.5.0).

-For more details se coverage.txt
+For more details se xodr_coverage.txt

 ## Getting Started